prideout/layout-viewer/rust/README.md

 them to SVG format.
 The library can be used both natively and as a WebAssembly module.

-## Not implemented
+## Limitations

 - Arefs are ignored (but we might fix this)
-- Magnification is ignored.
+- Magnification of elements is ignored.
+- The "absolute" flag is ignored for magnitudes and angles.
 - Text, Nodes, and Boxes are ignored.

 ## Dev usage